d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 A typical pattern I've seen on **AWS** is:

-- Backing an **AMI (Amazon Machine Image)** so that virtual machines are instanciated with the newest application version; this involves steps like:
+- Backing an **AMI (Amazon Machine Image)** so that virtual machines are instantiated with the newest application version; this involves steps like:
   * System and kernel updates
   * Security patches
   * Application package dependencies